In water surf photography is one of the most difficult, but rewarding ways to capture the waves and can produce some incredible images.

 However if I’m shooting in heavy conditions or at a crowded break like The Pass in Byron Bay (which is notorious for crowds!) then I wont swim out without a surf helmet.

-There are a few brands to choose from but Gath is certainly the most widely regarded one, so that’s what I opted for.
+There are a few brands to choose from but Gath Helmets are certainly the most widely regarded one, so that’s what I opted for.
 I’ve also added a sticker with my contact info on the back too, which helps people find me to buy their photos post session!

 Alongside all the above surf photography gear I also have a grab bag of extras that I’ll never head to the beach without.
 Small accessories and kit that will make your life easier and help make sure you hit the water prepared!